 Why heat pumps?

 Heat pumps are of course used for refrigeration and air-conditioning, but they can also be used for heating applications.
-The energy input to drive the mechanism can be a small fraction of the total heat delivered for use.
+The energy input to drive the mechanism can be only a fraction of the total heat delivered for use.
 They can therefore save considerable amounts of energy as compared to the normal heating methods using electricity, oil or gas.

 Unlike solar, wind and hydro energy, heat pumps are not free to operate.